Son needed a special school, so they set up one for youths like him

 The episode got her to see her life in a new perspective.
 Mdm Fara, whose career at Dow Jones was on the rise – she had been promoted to regional training manager – decided that Ashraf would be her main priority.

-And so, she quit.
+And so, in 2010, she quit.
 “I was quite surprised that I was willing to do that,” she admitted with a laugh.

 Ashraf, however, was still left without a madrasah to attend.